Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 How do these platforms handle call quality and reliability?

-All three have users reporting connectivity issues to varying degrees.
+All three have user-reported connectivity issues.

 JustCall users frequently cite dropped calls and unstable connections, particularly during peak hours.
-Kixie users report system downtime and dialer issues.
+Kixie users report system downtime and occasional dialer issues.
 ZoomInfo, as primarily a data and intelligence platform rather than a telephony provider, faces fewer call-quality concerns, though its Chorus conversation intelligence depends on call recording quality from the connected phone system.

 Which platform offers the most comprehensive security certifications?